seunwase/DataArchive/README.md

 ### Data Loading
   - I used the CREATE VIEW hydro_solar_transformed AS SELECT ... to creat a view called hydro_solar_transformed from the new joined table (see syntax in code file)
   - My data was finally transformed and succesfully loaded into MySQL database.

+### Example of usability of this data
+We could for instance want to know the country with the highest consumption of solar, this can be done using an order by avg solar consumption descending our newly created viewd.
+(See code file)
 ## Outcome
 I succesfully created a table with the country, country code, average hydro consumption and average solar energy consumption for further analysis loaded into MySQL database.